-As a Non-Profit organization, we have an experienced team of experts that can provide comprehensive consultation related to telehealth, planning, implementation, operationalization, and sustainability
+As an organization, we have an experienced team of experts that can provide comprehensive consultation related to telehealth, planning, implementation, operationalization, and sustainability

 Dale Alverson, MD, FAAP, FATA